vector-inference

 README:

 This repository provides an easy-to-use solution to run inference servers on Slurm-managed computing clusters using vLLM.
-All scripts in this repository runs natively on the Vector Institute cluster environment.
-To adapt to other environments, update launch_server.sh
+This package runs natively on the Vector Institute cluster environments.
+To adapt to other environments, follow the instructions in Installation.

 If you are using the Vector cluster environment, and you don't need any customization to the inference server environment, run the following to install package: